robertofinnisaro/dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-Since this demo uses GitHub for sharing the repository, set the branch name to `main`:
+Set the branch name to `main`:

 ```bash
 dotfiles branch -M main
 ```

 ### Adding Configuration Files
 Add any configuration files you want to store in your dotfiles repository.
-For this demo, we will start with `.bashrc`:
+We will start with `.bashrc`:

 ```bash
 dotfiles add ~/.bashrc